Shakespeare Infant School Strategic plan for the full re-opening of school from September 2020. (03/09/2020)

 - Numbers will for the term be strictly limited to 15 in EBC and 15 in breakfast club.

 - It will be made clear to parents/carers that they should only access these facilities if they absolutely have to.

-- The provision for after school care has ceased at Crestwood and provision for this will be reviewed in the autumn term.
+- The provision for after school care has ceased at Crestwood and provision for this will be reviewed.

 Parents and children arriving at school: